 Damn you Instagram.
 A love and hate relationship.

 It’s not just you, or me, it’s everyone.
 Growing up, being told we are “special”, that we can be anything we want, get everything we wish for.
-Took our degrees, and realised it was all bullshit.
-Hello “heaven”.
+Took our degrees, and realized it was all bullshit.
+Hello, “heaven”.